-It is Employee's responsibility to determine any income tax implications of maintaining a home office or a remote work location.
+It is the Employee's responsibility to determine any income tax implications of maintaining a home office or a remote work location.
 The County will not provide tax guidance nor will the County assume any additional tax liabilities.
-Employee is encouraged to consult with a qualified tax professional to discuss income tax implications.
+The employee is encouraged to consult with a qualified tax professional to discuss income tax implications.